littlekoreanboy/cs_project_Trannotation/README.md

 ![region_check](https://github.com/user-attachments/assets/6210a9d4-c0df-433b-9180-47b98f8448c2)

+Log based 10 to compresses the larger sequence lengths and expands the small sequence length

 ## Training, Evaluation and Testing
 To train the model, make sure to set you parameters.
 In the `train.py` file, it has the follwing arguments set:
 ```bash